 - Advised New Zealand – Restructure Arena on critical issues concerning the New Zealand tax implications of an expansion and restructure of cross-border lending.

 ‘Seasoned tax lawyer’ David Johnston leads the tax practice at DLA Piper New Zealand, offering significant experience in transactional and contentious tax matters in in New Zealand and the UK.
 He is particularly sought after for his ‘deep understanding‘ of transfer pricing, inbound and outbound investments and capital raises.
 The firm draws upon its wide network of offices to advice on tax aspects of M&A transactions, fund-related work, employee share option plans and warranty and indemnity insurance.

 ‘David Johnston is a seasoned tax lawyer and provides excellent, timely and commercial advice.’

 ‘The team, although smaller, is very experienced and able to not just address legal tax questions but also provide them with the overlay of an understanding of the accounting that underpins the tax assessments which is quite unique in my experience.’

 ‘David Johnston is a very practical advisor who has a deep understanding of both the accounting and legal sides of the tax equation.
 He is able to get to the root of issues quickly and provide meaningful commercial advice.’

 Discovery Communications, LLC

-- Advised AIG in connection with providing W&I insurance for a number of the largest transactions completed in New Zealand in the last 12 months.
+- Advising AIG on providing W&I insurance in connection with a number of underwritten transactions in New Zealand and internationally.